Peakboard/peakboard.github.io/content/_data_sources/SAP/en-sap-extraction-limit.md

 ### Step 1 - Create module

 Start transaction SE37 and create a new module called Z_XTRACT_IS_TABLE.
-You can store it in an existing function group, or create a new function group for it.
+You can store it in an existing function group or create a new function group for it.
 The same applies to the development class.

-On the Attributes tab, set the execution type to remote callable
+On the Attributes tab, set the execution type to remote callable.

 ![Z-Custom-Function-01](\assets\images\data-sources\sap\Z-Custom-Function-01.png)